AlphaSoundZ/apollo-manager/Content.md

 - Amount of currently reserved devices
 - Amount of dead devices (devices that are not lent out for a long time)
 - Average amount of devices lent out per user

+### Stats about yourself

+- Amount of devices lent out
+- Average amount of devices lent out per multilend
+- Average amount of reserved devices and average amount of actual lent out devices of reserved devices